6 ways to transition to the Trump administration

 You can now view a full video of the Taming the Transition session.

-Allan Rubin is chief marketing officer at ORock Technologies and more than 25 years of combined experience in B2B and B2G marketing.
+Allan Rubin is chief marketing officer at ORock Technologies and has more than 25 years of combined experience in B2B and B2G marketing.
 Connect with him at linkinedin.com/in/allanrubin.